 I am wearing a green sweater,

-I have no words, but the rummaging hand of god for a cuff,
+I have no words, but the rummaging hand in

 What if you surmise the billion billion hopscotch of the brain, count the ounces of a solar flare,